Israel's Side-Kick sees boost from virtual reality games

-TEL AVIV, Sept 3 Israeli games studio Side-Kick Games said it has produced one of the first games for the Samsung Gear VR, Samsung Electronics' new virtual reality (VR) product.
+TEL AVIV Israeli games studio Side-Kick Games said it has produced one of the first games for the Samsung Gear VR, Samsung Electronics' new virtual reality (VR) product.

 Samsung Gear VR uses Samsung phones as screens, which are housed inside plastic enclosures containing two lenses, creating a full VR headset.